 Our recommendation is that you stay in a hotel that is at least 4-star standard.
 This way you will get a good standard of room, convenient amenities and good service such as helping with booking of taxis and a concierge that can advise on local transport and provide city maps.

 Copenhagen’s cruise terminals are located north of the city center.
 So we recommend you stay close to the city center for your pre-cruise nights, and take a taxi to the cruise terminal on the day of departure.
+More information about getting to your cruise terminal is further down in this article.

 Copenhagen Admiral Hotel